The B2B Positioning System: How clear positioning unlocks growth, pipeline, and team alignment

 High-performing B2B companies share the same structural elements in their positioning:

-1. Clear Ideal Customer Profile: Market, segment, maturity, pain level, buying triggers.
+1. Clear Ideal Customer Profile (ICP): Market, segment, maturity, pain level, buying triggers.

 2. Pain-Based Value Proposition: Customer language—not internal jargon.